iamkingsgold/iamkingsgold/README.md

 ## 🚀 About

-Kingsley Chidubem Nwoye, also known as KINGSGOLD, is a software engineer and serial entrepreneur building technology startups such as Range Universe while documenting his journey through his FROM COAL TO GOLD philosophy.
+Kingsley Chidubem Nwoye, also known as KINGSGOLD, is an engineer and producer building technology startups such as Range Universe while documenting his journey through his FROM COAL TO GOLD philosophy.

 ## FROM COAL TO GOLD

-**Coal → Software Engineer**
+**Coal → Engineer**
-**Gold → Serial Entrepreneur**
+**Gold → Producer**

 From writing code to building companies.